 When people are healthy they are more likely to succeed in school and work and to have a better quality of life.
-Your support through United Way helps to build a stronger community by fighting for every person to have access to physical and mental health care to provide better futures.
+Your support through United Way helps to build a stronger community by fighting for every person to have access to the physical and mental health care they need to live healthier lives.

 Health Insurance Enrollment